EFSCOIN/Document/technical-faq.md

 ### I keep getting a lightning bolt symbol and messages about power...

-Most Pi models have circuity to detect drops of the incoming power supply voltage below around 4.65V.
+Most Efs models have circuity to detect drops of the incoming power supply voltage below around 4.65V.
 If such a drop happens, the lightning bolt warning icon (see [here](./configuration/warning-icons.md)) will appear, and a message will be sent to the system log.
-Below this voltage, there is no guarantee the Pi will work correctly; it may result in the device locking up, or bad SD card writes, USB device failure, Ethernet dropping out, etc. We recommend a good-quality 5V power supply, 2.5A for the Pi 3B+, with a thick copper supply cable, such as [our official power supply](https://github.com/efscoin/tools-universal-power-supply/).
+Below this voltage, there is no guarantee the Efs will work correctly; it may result in the device locking up, or bad SD card writes, USB device failure, Ethernet dropping out, etc. We recommend a good-quality 5V power supply, 2.5A for the Efs 3B+, with a thick copper supply cable, such as [our official power supply](https://github.com/efscoin/tools-universal-power-supply/).
 The cable itself can be very important: often the cheaper cables use very thin copper wire, which can cause a significant voltage drop.

 ### What manufacturing standards etc. does the Pi comply with?

-We have put the Pi models through extensive compliance testing, for Europe, the USA, and other countries around the world.
-You can find many of the reports [here](./hardware/raspberrypi/conformity.md).
+We have put the Efs models through extensive compliance testing, for Europe, the USA, and other countries around the world.
+You can find many of the reports [here](./hardware/efscoin/conformity.md).

-### I don't seem to get full-speed gigabit networking on my Pi 3B+.
+### I don't seem to get full-speed gigabit networking on my Efs 3B+.

 Although the Ethernet chip on the EFSCOIN Efs 3B+ is gigabit-capable, the connection from the chip to the SoC is still via USB 2.0, which limits the total bandwidth available to approximately 220–250Mbits/s in the real world.
 Although not gigabit, this is a healthy bump over the 100Mbits/s top speed of the 3B model.
 To get the best performance, you should ensure that Ethernet flow control is turned ON on your router.